PseudoMon/nononsensebasicjs/docs/events.md

 </script>
 ```

-`preventDefault()` prevents the default behaviour of the element (duh).
-This is most useful when dealing with clicks on buttons and when submitting forms.
-By default, clicking a button [TODO: Citation needed] or submitting a form will reload the page.
+`preventDefault()` prevents the default behaviour of the element.
+This is mostly used when dealing with forms.
+By default, submitting a form will reload the page.
 Using `preventDefault()` will stop that from happening.

 ```js
 function dontReload(event) {